scottmuc/presentations/git/README.markdown

     # .git/refs/heads/master now exists and the contents of the file
     # is the SHA of the first commit

+### Adding More Commits

-3. Adding a 2nd commit.
+Adding a 2nd commit.
 The new commit will have to point to the commit that master is pointing to.
 Once that's complete, master needs to update itself and point to the new commit.